interstellar/starlight/starlight/doc/Protocol.md

-1. Their counterparty publishes a ratchet transaction from a previous round (i.e., one that bumps `EscrowAccount`'s sequence number to a number lower than `CurrentRatchetTx` does), or
+1. Their counterparty publishes a ratchet transaction from a previous round (i.e., one that bumps `EscrowAccount`’s sequence number to a number lower than `CurrentRatchetTx` does), or
 2. The ledger timestamp approaches `PaymentTime` + `MaxRoundDuration` (which is also the maxtime for the `CurrentRatchetTx`,